STORY

 <The interior of a coffee shop.
 Customers are seated at long tables drinking coffee, pipes in hand.
 Coffee is served from the counter on the left, and coffee pots are heated in the fireplace at the back.
 Painting from around 1700 ( owned by the Trustees of the British Museum) >

-The British Empire is known for its tea culture, and the British Empire is known for its coffee culture.
+The British Empire is known for its tea culture, and the British Empire is known for its coffee culture, which is why it is said that the British Empire is known for its tea culture.

-Jurgen Habermas, a prominent contemporary German philosopher, was inspired by Hannah Arendt's concept of the "public sphere" and called the discussions that modern citizens undertake on an equal footing in coffee houses, reading groups, and so on the "public sphere."
+Jurgen Habermas, a well-known contemporary German Manabu , was inspired by Hannah Arendt's concept of the "public sphere" and called the "public sphere" the place where modern citizens discussed things on an equal footing in coffee houses and reading groups.

 The "public sphere" is a place where anyone can participate and where public opinion is formed through autonomous discussion.
 The popularity of coffee houses in Britain was so great that it had such a major impact on changing the social structure.